soc-mirror/scala.github.com/tutorials/scala-for-csharp-programmers.md

 ### Pass by Name

 A parameter passed by name is not evaluated when it is passed to a method.
-It is evaluated -- and re-evaluated -- when the called method evaluates the parameter; specifically when the called method requests the value of the parameter by mentioning its name.
+It is evaluated -- and re-evaluated -- when the called method uses the parameter; specifically when the called method requests the value of the parameter by mentioning its name.
 This is the key to being able to define your own control constructs.

-The Java Virtual Machine - on which Scala runs - passes primitives as well as references to objects by value.
+The Java Virtual Machine -- on which Scala runs -- passes both, primitives as well references to objects, to methods by value.
 Nonetheless, Scala enables passing arguments to a method by name.
 (The Scala compiler invisibly "wraps" the argument as an anonymous function.)